Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Material and Methods

 \section{Material and Methods}

-The proposed framework for inter-session adaptation in surface \ac{EMG} decoding is illustrated in Fig.~\ref{fig:architecture}.
+Fig.~\ref{fig:architecture} shows an overview of the proposed methodology for inter-session adaptation in surface \ac{EMG} decoding.
 The study focuses on classifying seven grasping movements from the NinaPro DB6 dataset (Fig.~\ref{fig:architecture}c) using a \ac{TCN} architecture composed of stacked causal convolutional blocks with batch normalization and residual connections (Fig.~\ref{fig:architecture}a–b).
 The model was trained and evaluated under both intra-session and inter-session conditions to quantify generalization across recording days (Fig.~\ref{fig:architecture}d).
-The network, both inter- and intra-, was benchmarked with previous literature (Fig.~\ref{fig:architecture}e).
-This experimental setup provides a controlled benchmark for assessing adaptation mechanisms that aim to improve long-term robustness in \ac{EMG}-based gesture decoding.
+In this context, and following previous work, intra-session performance refers to generalisation to unseen samples drawn from the same recording session(s) used for training, whereas inter-session performance refers to generalisation to data collected in a different recording session (e.g. a different day), where signal characteristics may shift due to factors such as electrode placement.
+In Fig.~\ref{fig:architecture}e, we compare our methodology with previous studies in terms of inter, intra level accuracy and model size.
+This experimental setup provides a controlled benchmark for assessing adaptation mechanisms that aim to improve long-term robustness in EMG-based gesture decoding.